-2. Description of property, habitat, management, and past productivity.
+- 2. Description of property, habitat, management, and past productivity. - a.
 The Trustees of Reservations, one of the oldest land conservation organizations, was founded in 1891 by Charles Eliot, a landscape architect, who wanted to preserve open spaces from the dramatic urban development he was witnessing.
 Our mission is to preserve areas, for public enjoyment and use, of exceptional scenic, historic, and ecological value throughout Massachusetts.
 We frequently collaborate with other conservation groups and government agencies that share our mission.
-Coskata-Coatue Wildlife Refuge is owned by The Trustees of Reservations.
-It is 1117 acres of property containing woodlands, salt marshes, dunes, lagoons, and beaches.
-On the furthest end it borders, Great Point, owned by the USFWS.
-On the other end it is bound by Nantucket Conservation Foundation Property (Figure 1).
+Leland Beach is an approximately 1 mile stretch of barrier beach made up of an Oceanside beach, dunes, and a bayside beach along a salt pond.
+It is owned by the state but managed by The Trustees of Reservations a state-wide, non profit land conservation organization.
+Permission to participate in the HCP will be obtained from the landowner before implementation.
+Cape Poge Wildlife Refuge has 8.7 miles of beach total and is